Sirneij/Sirneij/README.md

 </div>

 ---
  Hi, I am John 👋!
-A full-stack Software Engineer with reasonable experience building and deploying, on Linux-based servers, Web Applications with Python (Flask and Django), Rust, HTML, CSS and JavaScript.
-I have a passion for creating efficient customer-centric software solutions to complex problems.
-Ultimately, I solve real-world challenges by designing, building, and implementing end-to-end systems.
-Hence my active participation in various software development teams.
-I am very passionate about Software Development.
-I am always interested in solving problems regardless of industry.
+A full-stack Software Engineer with over 4 years experience building and deploying, on Linux-based servers(Ubuntu-based mostly), Web Applications with Python (Flask and Django), Rust, HTML, CSS and JavaScript.
+I have a pas-sion for creating ecient customer-centric software solutions to complex problems.
+Ultimately, I solve real-worldchallenges by designing, building, and implementing end-to-end systems.
+I am very passionate about SoftwareEngineering and always interested in solving problems regardless of industry.
+Ultimately, it is my dream to bepart of a team where I can actively contribute to building what matters while learning and honing my skills.
 - 🔭 I’m currently working on security systems that utilize biometrics for the web.
 - 🌱 I’m currently learning rust and machine learning.
 I love rust's speed and type safe implementation.
 WebAsm is also appealing!
 - 👯 I’m looking to collaborate on rust and python projects.